-- df DataFrame of training data - attribute\columns list of column names containing attributes, if None, no attribute columns are used.
-Must be disjoint from the feature columns. - feature\columns list of column names containing features, if None all non-attribute columns are used.
-Must be disjoint from attribute columns. - example\id\column column name used to split "long" format data frame into multiple examples, if None, data is treated as a single example.
-This value must be unique from the other column list parameters. - time\column column name used to sort "long" format data frame, if None, data frame order of rows/time points is used.
-This value must be unique from the other column list parameters. - discrete\columns column names (either attributes or features) to use discrete, onehot encoding, discrete values must be integer in [0,1,2,3...] - df\style str enum of "wide" or "long" indicating format of the DataFrame
+- df DataFrame of training data - attribute_columns list of column names containing attributes, if None, no attribute columns are used.
+Must be disjoint from the feature columns. - feature_columns list of column names containing features, if None all non-attribute columns are used.
+Must be disjoint from attribute columns. - example_id_column column name used to split "long" format data frame into multiple examples, if None, data is treated as a single example.
+This value must be unique from the other column list parameters. - time_column column name used to sort "long" format data frame, if None, data frame order of rows/time points is used.
+This value must be unique from the other column list parameters. - discrete_columns column names (either attributes or features) to treat as discrete (use one-hot or binary encoding), any string or object columns are automatically treated as discrete - df_style str enum of "wide" or "long" indicating format of the DataFrame